meow87wang/CTF-Write-Up/CSAW25/crypto.md

 ### Description

-The challange provides a decryption oracle.
+The challenge provides a decryption oracle.
 A part of code is also provided:

 ```python